polterguy/phosphorusfive/plugins/p5.io/README.md

 It contains most methods necessary to handle your file system, for most problems you'd encounter, while using P5.

 Notice, that all IO operations within Phosphorus Five, and its "p5.io" library, expects the path you supply to start with a "/".
-If what you are referring to, is a folder, it also expects you to _end_ your path with a forward slash (/).
+If what you are referring to is a folder, it also expects you to _end_ your path with a forward slash (/).
 Unless you create your paths like this, exceptions will be thrown during evaluation of your code.

+Regardless of which platform you are using underneath, you'll have to use forwards slash "/" to separate folders.
+This is true for both
+Windows, Linux and Mac OS.

-Also realize, that unless you are authorized to load, save, change, or delete a specific file, or folder, then a security exception will be thrown.
+Also realize, that unless you are authorized to load, save, change, or delete a specific file, or folder, then a security exception will be thrown if you attempt to.
 For instance, a user does not by default have access to files belonging to another user, existing within another user's "home" folder. (e.g. /users/username/some-folder/)

 This is implemented in the [p5.io.authorization](/plugins/extras/p5.io.authorization/) project.

 Notice also, that all file IO Active Events in p5.io, relies upon the type conversion, normally implemented in [p5.types](/plugins/p5.types/), which in turn will use UTF8 exclusively, as its conversion encoding, when for instance saving files, and also loading files.
 This means that all files created, using p5.io, will be created as UTF8 files.
 In addition, all files loaded with p5.io, will be assumed to be encoded as
 UTF8.
-This is true for all text files, however, binary data can still be saved as such.
+This is true for all text files.
+However, binary data can still be saved as such.

 In general, at the time of this writing, p5.io exclusively support UTF8 text files, in addition to some rudimentary support for binary files.
+Hyperlambda files, are considered text files.

 All Active Events in p5.io, will also automatically substitute a path, with "/users/logged-in-username" if it starts with "~".
 For instance, if you are logged in as username "root", then "~/documents/foo.txt" will unroll to "/users/root/documents/foo.txt".
 This allows you to